Scur0n3/Scur0n3/README.md

 - Explore the possibilities of SQLite for managing databases in web and mobile applications.🗃️

-- I also know how to use software such as AutoCad, Revit, SketchUp. [- I also know how to use software such as AutoCad, Revit, SketchUp.](- I also know how to use software such as AutoCad, Revit, SketchUp.)
+- I also know how to use software such as AutoCad, Revit, SketchUp.

 <h3 align="left">Connect with me:</h3>
 <p align="left">